rohitsakala/lpaas/rfds/01-linux-process-as-a-service.md

 ##### Job Manager

 This will be a struct which will be responsible for all the operations that the API server would like to perform.
 This struct will be a bridge between the API server and job/cgroup structs.
+I will be maintaining a jobManager per client.
 The following are the Jobmanager's responsibilities:

-1. It maintains two maps : one for the ownership and two for the list of jobs with its job ids.
-It will also have helper functions to set and retrieve the owner when will be used by the API server for authorization.
+1. It maintains one map : A map of job ids and its job structs.
 2. When the API server tells the Job manager to start a job, the job manager will take care of creating a unique job id using [uuid](https://github.com/google/uuid) package, creating the cgroup directory for the job and fetching file descriptor of it and invoking the job start function with the `fd`.
 This will probably be an asynchronous operation.
 3. Similary for stopping a job, the Job manager will call the stop function of job and make sure of deleting the cgroup directory for that job.
 This will be a synchronous function.
 4. It is also responsible for returning the Job struct based on ID whenever requested by the API server.